THE ARC OF NORFOLK

 402-371-9770

 The YMCA provides programs to develop and improve the spiritual, social, mental and physical life of youth, adults, and families through education, counseling and personal growth in fitness, wellness, and illness prevention.
-87 percent of the members using the programs are youth and no child is turned away form the YMCA who cannot afford a program.
+87 percent of the members using the programs are youth and no child is turned away from the YMCA who cannot afford a program.

 NORTHEAST NEBRASKA CHILD ADVOCACY CENTER